melissabreynolds/personalsite/cv.md

 <hr>
 ### Academic Monographs
 [_Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_](https://press.uchicago.edu/ucp/books/book/chicago/R/bo222256991.html) (Chicago: University of Chicago Press, August 2024)
-	* Winner, 2025 John Ben Snow Prize from the North American Conference on British Studies for best book in any field of British Studies, pre-1800
+	* Winner, 2025 John Ben Snow Prize from the North American Conference on British Studies for best book in British Studies, pre-1800

 ### Peer-Reviewed Articles
 “Of Plants and Providence: Assessing Drugs, Difference, and Divine Will in Timothy Bright’s _The sufficiencie of English medicines_ (1580),” forthcoming in _Renaissance Quarterly_